carlov93/predictive_maintenance/knowledge/statistic/variational inference.md

 When you write out the formula for KL divergence, you'll notice that we now have a sum of terms involving V, which we can minimize.
 So now our estimation procedure turns into an optimization problem.

 Once we arrive at a V*, we can use Q(Z|V*) as our best guess at the posterior when performing estimation or inference.

+variational inference --> converting an inference problem in a probabilistic model to an optimization problem